RealKinetic/gcp-oidc-proxy/README.md

   IAM" role.
 - A `CLIENT_ID` environment variable needs to be set containing the OAuth2 client ID, e.g. the client ID used by IAP.
+- A `WHITELIST` environment variable needs to be set containing a comma-separated list of paths to allow requests for.
+A value of `*` will whitelist all paths.
 - The service account for the Cloud Function needs to be added as a member of the protected resource with appropriate roles configured.